T45K/feature-flag-remover/README.md

     @RemoveAfterRelease("feature")
     val isReleased = true

-    // You want to remove whole this if-statement
+    // You want to remove this entire if-statement
     @RemoveAfterRelease("feature")
     if (!isRelease) {
         beforeRelease() // You want to call beforeReleases instead of afterRelease until the feature is release